Skip to main content

 Context

-WEkEO DIAS provides several Earth observation data from several originating centers (What is WEkEO?).
+The WEkEO DIAS provides more than 400 Earth observation datasets from several originating centers (more info on data available on WEkEO).

-In this article, we present the different formats of the provided data and simple tips on how to open them in Python.
+In this article, we will discuss the various formats of the data provided and show easy instructions on how to open the data using Python.

 Observation Domain